Waterfront Transportation Network Study

 • Tour buses, taxis, and ride-hailing vehicles

-This study will examine how well the current network serves all modes of transportation and help us understand how to make it safer and more efficient for everyone.
-Part of the study included an online survey in November/December 2021.
+Following these changes, we conducted a study to determine how well the network serves all modes of transportation and to help us better understand how we can support continued growth and activity from a transportation perspective.
 Thank you to everyone who provided feedback about living, working or visiting this area of the waterfront.
 Your input will help to inform future changes to the transportation network in this neighbourhood.
-Learn more on our Let’s Talk project page.

 Share |